How Many Lakes are There in the World?

 Geographic Distribution of Lakes

-Between 60°N and 56°S, the region for which elevation data are available, there are over 22 million water bodies larger than 0.01 km2, which together make up 1.4 percent of the world’s nonglaciated surface.
+In the region between 60°N and 56°S, where elevation data is available, there are over 22 million water bodies larger than 0.01 km².
+Together, these water bodies cover 1.4 percent of the world’s non-glaciated land surface.

 There are around 5 million lakes in an area with a greater lake surface area north of 60°N or south of 56°S. The latitudes of the boreal and arctic regions (45°-75°N) have the highest density of lakes (Figures a, c, and e in the graph below from the research).

-Elevation also plays a role in lake size and abundance with 85% of lakes, 50% of lake area, and 50% of total lake perimeter being located at elevations lower than 500 meters above sea level (Figures b, d, and f ).
+Elevation also affects the size and abundance of lakes, with 85% of lakes, 50% of the total lake area, and 50% of the total lake perimeter located at elevations below 500 meters above sea level (Figures b, d, and f).

 GRAPHS SHOWING THE GEOGRAPHIC DISTRIBUTION OF LAKES BY ABUNDANCE, TOTAL AREA, AND TOTAL AREA.
 SOURCE: VERPOORTER ET AL, 2014.